 Visit https://virusinfo.psu.edu/university-status/#futuresemesters for more information on Penn State's coronavirus response.
 For information specific to the Penn State Law community, visit https://pennstatelaw.psu.edu/fall-2021.

 Affiliate Faculty of Penn State's Criminal Justice Research Center

 Affiliate Faculty of Penn State's Consortium to Combat Substance Abuse

 B.A., Brown University, magna cum laude

 Jacob Schuman is an assistant professor at Penn State Law and an affiliate faculty member at Penn State's Criminal Justice Research Center and Consortium to Combat Substance Abuse.
 He studies criminal law, criminal procedure, and sentencing.
-His research has been published in the Loyola of Los Angeles Law Review, the Tennessee Law Review, the New Criminal Law Review, the New Republic, the Marshall Project, and the Champion.
+His research has been published or is forthcoming in the Washington Law Review, the Loyola of Los Angeles Law Review, the Tennessee Law Review, the Ohio State Journal of Criminal Law, the Philadelphia Inquirer, the New Republic, and the Marshall Project, among others.

 Follow Professor Schuman on Twitter